Dual Eligible Medicare Advantage (Part C): What You Need to Know (2025)

 More opportunities to enroll is an important benefit of your Medicare Advantage dual-eligibility status.

-Where Can You Find Dual-Eligible Medicare Part C Plans?
+How to Enroll in Dual-Eligible Medicare Part C Plans?

 Your dual-eligible Medicare Advantage choices depend on where you live.
 The ranges of plans vary by state, county and sometimes even by ZIP code.
 That’s why it’s best to run a broad online search.
 From there, a qualified and licensed agent will help you compare plans and understand their benefits.